sebasfalcone/better-work-notes/Dessign_Patterns.md

 Three levels of reuse:
 - **Lowest level**: Classes
-   - You reuse libraries, container and maybe some class "teams" like container/iterator.
+   - You reuse libraries, containers and maybe some class "teams" like iterators.

 - **Middle level**: Patterns
-   - Smaller and more abstract that frameworks.
-They're a description about how a couple of classes can relate to and interact with each other.
+   - Smaller and more abstract than frameworks.
+They're a description of how a couple of classes can relate to and interact with each other.

 - **High level**: Frameworks
    - They identify the key abstractions for solving a problem, represent them by classes and define relationships between them.